getstattic/stattic/content/posts/build-with-stattic-and-deploy-on-github-pages.md

 ---
 title: "How to Build and Deploy Your Website with Stattic and GitHub Pages"
 custom_url: build-with-stattic-and-deploy-on-github-pages
-author: Admin
+author: 1
-date: 2024-09-27
+date: 2024-09-28
-tags: ['customization', 'command-line', 'minify', 'fonts', 'guide']
+categories:
+  - 5
+  - 6
+  - 7
 ---

-With Stattic, you can easily build a static site and deploy it to [GitHub Pages](https://pages.github.com/){:target="_blank"} for free hosting.
+With Stattic, you can easily build a static site and deploy it to [GitHub Pages](https://pages.github.com/) for free hosting.
 This guide will walk you through how to create your site, export the build files to a GitHub repository, and automate your workflow to push updates live.

 ## Prerequisites

 Before we start, make sure you have the following:

--   **GitHub Account**: [Sign up](https://github.com/){:target="_blank"} if you don't have one.
+-   **GitHub Account**: [Sign up](https://github.com/) if you don't have one.
--   **Git Installed**: You can download and install Git from [here](https://git-scm.com/downloads){:target="_blank"}.
+-   **Git Installed**: You can download and install Git from [here](https://git-scm.com/downloads).
 -   **Stattic Installed**: Make sure you have Stattic set up on your machine.
 If not, follow the installation instructions.

 * * * * *